 The Discharger shall identify and use success criteria to assess whether compensatory mitigation is achieving its objectives.
 Success criteria must serve to objectively evaluate compensatory mitigation to determine if it is developing into the desired resource type, providing value and functions that offset impacts, complying with mitigated acreage requirements, and attaining any other applicable metrics.

 Success criteria shall be based on attributes that are objective and verifiable.
 Ecological success criteria shall be based on the best available science that can be measured or assessed in a practicable manner.
-Success criteria may be based on variables or measures of functional capacity or condition as described in assessment methodologies, measurements of hydrology or other aquatic resource characteristics, and/or comparisons to reference waters of the state and riparian habitat of similar type and landscape position.
-Success criteria based on measurements of hydrology may take into consideration the hydrologic variability exhibited by reference waters of the state and riparian habitat, especially wetlands.
+Success criteria may be based on variables or measures of functional capacity or condition as described in assessment methodologies, measurements of hydrology or other aquatic resource characteristics, and/or comparisons to reference surface waters of the state and riparian habitat of similar type and landscape position.
+Success criteria based on measurements of hydrology may take into consideration the hydrologic variability exhibited by reference surface waters of the state and riparian habitat, especially wetlands.
 Where practicable, success criteria shall take into account the expected stages of development to allow early identification of potential problems and appropriate adaptive management.

-The compensatory mitigation site shall be protected in perpetuity from future development, and activities at the site shall be restricted to those necessary to ensure the site achieves mitigation success criteria.
-Protection in perpetuity may be demonstrated by locating compensatory mitigation in areas owned by or under the jurisdiction of the municipality conducting the project or a cooperating municipality or public agency.
+Compensatory mitigation sites shall be protected from the time compensatory mitigation is installed until review and approval of the Project Completion Report.
+Activities at the site shall be restricted to those necessary to ensure the site achieves mitigation success criteria.
+Protection may be demonstrated by locating compensatory mitigation in areas owned by or under the jurisdiction of the municipality conducting the project or a cooperating municipality or public agency.

 The Discharger shall monitor the compensatory mitigation site and conduct maintenance until success criteria are met and the site is self-sustaining.
 Order enrollment may be terminated once the compensatory mitigation has been implemented according to the Compensatory Mitigation Plan and has met success criteria described therein.